sona1812/EV_Analysis/README.md

    campaigns, promotional offers, and inventory planning to capitalize on this seasonal peak.
 Initiatives such as year-end discounts, exchange benefits, and targeted digital advertising during February and early
    March can further enhance sales performance.
  * **Goa, Arunachal Pradesh, and Andaman and Nicobar Islands** exhibit a very **high Compound Annual Growth Rate (CAGR)**, indicating emerging and growing markets.
-Goa, however, is an exception, as the other states have relatively low penetration rates, providing significant room for adoption and expansion
+Goa, however, is an exception, as the other states have relatively low penetration rates, providing significant room for adoption and expansion.